 Overweight or obese dogs tend to have the worst case of Tracheal Collapse, especially when exposed to heat and irritants.

-Dogs with this condition aren’t as active as other dogs; they have exercise intolerance and difficulty swallowing food and water.
+Because they aren’t as active as other dogs, they have exercise intolerance and difficulty swallowing food and water.

 A collapsed trachea treatment includes a regulated diet, a weight loss plan, cough suppressants, and occasionally anti-inflammatories.